Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 -  ![Points](/Assets/Icons/Points02.png "[Points]") (Points)
 Click the ![Points](/Assets/Icons/Points02.png "[Points]") (Points) button to the right of the workflow name to display the context menu.
 The following menu entries are available:

-    - *Rename*
-    Click this entry to rename the workflow.

-    - *Settings*

-    - *Save as*

   - *Import JSON*
   Click this entry to import data in JSON format.
-A new window is displayed.
+The *Import JSON* window is displayed, see [Import JSON](#import-json).

   - *Export JSON*
   Click this entry to export data in JSON format.
-A new window is displayed.
+The *Export JSON* window is displayed, see [Export JSON](#export-json).

   - *Deploy*
   Click this entry to publish a new workflow version with the current state.

-  [comment]: <> (Oli: Context menu options not working yet, except for Import/Export JSON.
-Beim klicken wird eine Datei in einer neuen Fenster angezeigt.
-Bleiben alle Funktionen?
-JSON Fenster beschrieben?
-Kann der User da was einstellen?
-Unterschied zwischen Deploy und Publish?)

 - ![Undo](/Assets/Icons/Undo02.png "[Undo]") (Undo)
   Click this button to undo the last change made.

-  [comment]: <> (Oli: Ist es ein Bug, dass der Button immer anklickbar ist?)

 - ![Redo](/Assets/Icons/Redo.png "[Redo]") (Redo)
   Click this button to redo the last undone change.